CP1404/Practicals/prac_08/README.md

 ### Stage 2 - Handle invalid inputs

-- If the text entered is not a valid number, just set the output result to 0.0.
+- If the text entered is not a valid number, just set the output result to `0.0`.
   It should not crash or produce errors in the console.

-- Pressing Up/Down when the box is empty or invalid should assume the value is 0 and change it to 1/-1.
+- Pressing Up or Down when the box is empty or invalid should assume the value is 0 and change it to 1 or -1.

-- Now, remove the convert button (just comment it out) and make the result appear immediately when either text is entered (you can handle this with Kivy's `on_text` event) or the up/down buttons are pressed
+- Now, comment out the convert button in your kv file and make the result appear immediately when either text is entered or the up or down buttons are pressed.
+You can use Kivy's `on_text` event to respond to changes in the `TextInput`.

 - Did you use a `CONSTANT` in your conversion calculation?
   Do this now if you haven't already.

 **Note:** The solution to this is provided (`convert_miles_km.py/kv`).
-Don't just copy it, but do use it if you get stuck, and/or to compare your solution to ours.
+Don't just copy it, but you're welcome to use it if you get stuck, or to compare your solution to ours.

 ## Dynamic Kivy Widgets

 All of these programs so far have had the widgets "hard-coded" in the kv file, but what if we want to create dynamic widgets based on a variable or the contents of a file or something?

-Open `dynamic_widgets.py/kv` to learn how this can be done.
+First, open and study `dynamic_widgets.py/kv` in the demos to learn how to dynamically create widgets.

-The important aspects of this are:
+The important aspects of this demo are:

-- Give an `id` to the layout widget that you want to add items to (in the kv file).
+- We set an `id` for the `BoxLayout` widget that we will add items to in the kv file.
 Note that this cannot be the root widget!

-- Create the widgets (e.g., buttons) in Python code, e.g.,
+- We create the widgets (e.g., buttons) in Python code, e.g.,

       temp_button = Button(text=name)

-- Add these new widgets using the `add_widget` method, e.g.,
+- We add these new widgets using the `add_widget` method, e.g.,

       self.root.ids.entries_box.add_widget(temp_button)

-- Bind a function callback when you make the widget object to add event handler code, e.g.,
+- We bind a callback function when you make the widget object to add event handler code, e.g.,

       temp_button.bind(on_release=self.press_entry)

+Something else of interest is that we dynamically set the `background_color` of the `Buttons`.

 ### Dynamic Labels